I didn’t see it coming. My girlfriend and I have been bitten by the car camping bug.

 We started by buying an inexpensive, but excellent 4 person Mountainsmith Equinox tent which is just right for the two of us to sleep in at night with all of our books, iPads, and stuffed animals.
 It has a huge amount of mesh and two doors so we can get out easily at night and vent the tent well to keep the amount of internal condensation under control.
 This tent is no longer manufactured by Mountainsmith but is still widely available in outlets for under $150.

-My wife got a luxuriously wide Therm-a-Rest NeoAir Dream sleeping pad because she’s a side sleeper and a NEMO StratoLoft sleeping bag which is hard to describe but almost like sleeping in a feather bed at home.
+My girlfriend got a luxuriously wide Therm-a-Rest NeoAir Dream sleeping pad because she’s a side sleeper and a NEMO StratoLoft sleeping bag which is hard to describe but almost like sleeping in a feather bed at home.
 She’s writing a review.
 For me, I’m just using my normal backpacking sleep system.

 We have a couple of more things that we need to buy, but we’ll probably hold off on them until next year: